How to Enter the CASSIES

 b) Media Plan Summary

-- This is a simple flow chart media plan to orient the judges, showing what ran when and where.
-Make sure that the timeline matches the Business Results Period given earlier.
+- Include a simple flow chart media plan to orient the judges, showing what ran when and where.

 Section V — The Results